We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Another idea would be to take a solar panel with you to recharge the battery pack if the trips are even longer than a week and you don’t have any access to any other power sources.
 However, keep in mind that Solar panels only work when there is sun.
 So a trip in Greenland or Scandinava might limit your possibilities to charge your battery pack with a solar panel.
 Below you can see my old power banks.

-Previously, we have used the Astro E3 10000 mAh for our trips which worked quite well for 4-5 day trips.
+Previously, I have used the Astro E3 10000 mAh for my trips which worked quite well for 4-5 day.

 However, on our trip to the Sarek National Park in Sweden we realised that 10000 mAh might not be sufficient for longer trips exceeding 4-5 days (depending on how much gear you have to charge).

 As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of my old Anker Astro E3.

 After doing some research online I came across the Anker PowerCore+ 20100 USB-C which has a higher capacity and can also power decices such as a MacBook Pro.
 There are probably also other devices available but it’s a good idea to read reviews to make sure that they deliver the power and capacity as advertised.

 The Anker PowerCore+ 20100 USB-C power bank provides an output of 5V and 2.4A/3A (USB-C) and can be fully charged after 8 hours.
 Usually, I recharge the device by connecting it to my MacBook Pro.
 The company advertises that it can charge an iPhone up to 7 times (which I have not tested yet).